motorina0/codenvy/DOCS.md

 ```
 The CLI is self-updating.
 If you modify the `cli.sh` companion script or change your `CODENVY_VERSION` then an updated CLI will be downloaded.
 The CLI installs its core subsystems into `~/.codenvy/cli`.

+### Proxies
+We support installation and operation behind a proxy.
+You will be operating a clustered system that is managed by Docker, and itself is managing a cluster of workspaces each with their own runtime(s).
+This requires two level of settings for proxy operation:
+1. Configuring Docker's daemon for proxy access so that Codenvy can download our images.
+2. Configuring Codenvy's system settings to determine how user workspaces will proxy (or not) to the Internet.

 ## Quick Start

-### Codenvy as a Remote Server

-When running Codenvy on a remote server, export CODENVY_HOST environment variable before running startup script:

-`export CODENVY_HOST=$IP`

-where `$IP` is an externally accessible IP or a hostname that can be resolved from client machines.

-## Starting Codenvy

 `codenvy start`

-This will install a Codenvy configuration, download Codenvy's Docker images, run pre-flight port checks, boot Codenvy's services, and run post-flight checks.
-A successful start should result with:
+This installs a Codenvy configuration, downloads Codenvy's Docker images, run pre-flight port checks, boot Codenvy's services, and run post-flight checks.
+A successful start will display:
 ```
 INFO: (codenvy cli): Downloading cli-latest
 INFO: (codenvy cli): Checking registry for version 'nightly' images